-This event marked a very strong imprint internationally during the month of December on the role of Project Management in the public sector.
+This event marked a powerful imprint internationally during December on the role of Project Management in the public sector.

 “This critical legislation will help maximize efficiency within the U.S. federal government, thereby generating more successful program outcomes and increasing the value that Americans receive for their tax dollars,” said PMI President and Chief Executive Officer Mark A. Langley.

 In Berlin, 1400 participants attended the ‘Congress for the Future’, an event organised under the patronage of the German Minister of Defence and the Minister of Interior with the support of the IPMA national German Association GPM.